oracle/terraform-provider-oci/website/docs/r/core_drg_attachment.html.markdown

 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique.
 Avoid entering confidential information.
 * `drg_id` - (Required) The OCID of the DRG.
+* `route_table_id` - (Optional) (Updatable) The OCID of the route table the DRG attachment will use.

+	If you don't specify a route table here, the DRG attachment is created without an associated route table.
+The Networking service does NOT automatically associate the attached VCN's default route table with the DRG attachment.
 * `vcn_id` - (Required) The OCID of the VCN.